 \subsection{Probabilistic Completeness}

 The proof of probabilistic completeness for the \methodname algorithm has two parts.
 First, we show that given a set of paths $P$, we eventually find a collision-free solution by calling $\Call{Schedule}{P}$ with infinitely many $N_{RA}$ if such a solution exists.
-Second, given infinitely many attempts for $\Call{MotionPlanWithExperience}{ }$, the low-level planner (i.e., PRM with experience) of each robot will return all possible paths, including those with loops, to leverage the monotonic scheduling function.
+Second, given infinitely many attempts for $\Call{QueryPRMWithExperience}{ }$, the low-level planner of each robot will return all possible paths.